GusBusDraws/arecibo-decoded/README.md

 ## Change log
 ### 2024-12-05
+- Rename counter and threshold variable for refreshing stack height when resizing
 - Add message for toggling debug mode
 - Fix order of drawing to solve bit stacking a frame late
 - Add presets to separate first stack animation from following stacks